A diffusion model for light scattering in ejecta: Photon Doppler Velocimetry, spectrograms and radiative transfer

 where $w(t)$ is a gate function of typical width $T_w$ such that $\int w(t)\ud t=T_w$.
 In Eq.~(\ref{spectrogram}), it can be easily shown that $\Omega$ corresponds to the Doppler shift experienced by light when propagating inside the ejecta.
 Time $t$ corresponds to different instants in the ejecta's expansion.
 A spectrogram is therefore the result of a time-frequency analysis of the field scattered by the ejecta.
 Note that in the case of single backscattering, $\Omega=(4\pi)v/\lambda=2k_0v$ where $v$ is the velocity of the particles and $k_0=2\pi/\lambda$ is the wavevector.
 In this particular case, a spectrogram can therefore be used to trace the particle velocity distribution as a function of time.

 In the multiple scattering regime, however, interpretation is more complex and a more refined model is required to account for the spectrograms obtained experimentally.
-This model is derived in details in Ref.~\onlinecite{don_jayamanne_characterization_2024} and we summarize here the main steps since they will serve as building blocks for obtaining the diffusion equation derived in Sec.~\ref{diffusion}.
+This model is derived in detail in Ref.~\onlinecite{don_jayamanne_characterization_2024} and we summarize here the main steps since they will serve as building blocks for obtaining the diffusion equation derived in Sec.~\ref{diffusion}.
 We first need a quantity to describe light propagation in disordered media.
 A common one, also derived from a time frequency analysis, is the specific intensity.
 It is defined as the space and time Wigner transform of the field and is given by~\cite{barabanenkov_spectral_1969,rytov_principles_1989,apresyan_radiation_1996,carminati_principles_2021}

 where $k_r$ is the real part of the effective wavevector in the scattering medium, and $\bra\cdots\ket$ denotes a statistical average over an ensemble of realizations of the disorder (\ie, the scatterers' position).
-The specific intensity $I(\bm{r},\bm{u}, t, \omega)$ corresponds to the field-field correlation function where $t$ represents the propagation time of the beam and $\tau$ plays the role of the correlation time.
+The specific intensity $I(\bm{r},\bm{u}, t, \omega)$ is defined from the field-field correlation function.
+In a radiometric picture, it can also be seen as a radiative flux at position $\bm{r}$, time $t$ and frequency $\omega$, propagating along direction $\bm{u}$.
+The time $\tau$ plays the role of the correlation time.
 From various considerations on the time scales involved, we can show the spectrogram can be written in terms of the specific intensity, and takes the form~\cite{don_jayamanne_characterization_2024}